Kathleen Turner: Slowed by rheumatoid arthritis

-Turner has admitted that the drinking made her difficult to be around.
+In 1992, during the filming of Serial Mom, she began experiencing "inexplicable pains and fevers."
+The rheumatoid arthritis diagnosis was made about a year later.
+Turner's appearance changed after the rheumatoid arthritis diagnosis, due to the condition itself and the side effects of treatment.
 In 2005, an article in The New York Times stated: "Rumors began circulating that she was drinking too much."
-In her memoir, she said: "I went on letting others believe anything they wanted to about my behavior and physical changes.
-Many people bought the assumption that I'd turned into a heavy drinker.
-I couldn't publicly refute them because I believed it was worse to have people know that I had this terrible illness.
-They'd hire me if they thought I was a drunk, because they could understand drinking, but they wouldn't hire me if I had a mysterious, scary illness they didn't understand.
+In her memoir, she said: "Many people bought the assumption that I'd turned into a heavy drinker.
+I couldn't publicly refute them because I believed it was worse to have people know that I had this terrible illness...
 We – Jay, my agent, myself – felt it was imperative to keep my rheumatoid arthritis quiet."

-Her career as a leading lady went into a steep decline and she was seen in fewer and fewer very successful films.
-She turned down lead roles in Ghost and The Bridges of Madison County, both of which became big hits.
+Turner's career as a leading lady went into a steep decline and she was seen in fewer successful films.
+After the symptoms appeared, she turned down a lead role in The Bridges of Madison County, which became a big hit.
 She appeared in the low-budget House of Cards as well as the comedy-drama Moonlight & Valentino, and had supporting roles in A Simple Wish, The Real Blonde, and Sofia Coppola's The Virgin Suicides.
-She also provided the voice of Malibu Stacy's creator, Stacy Lovell, in the episode "Lisa vs. Malibu Stacy" on The Simpsons.
+She also provided voice work on The Simpsons in the 1994 episode "Lisa vs. Malibu Stacy".

 Turner was originally cast as Zira in Disney's The Lion King II: Simba's Pride.
 Turner talked about the role and even sang a portion of her character's song (stating the film would be her singing debut) during an interview on The Rosie O'Donnell Show on March 10, 1998.
 She was replaced by Suzanne Pleshette in the final film.